mentalmove/SudokuGenerator/README.md

 | 60 : 61 : 62 | 69 : 70 : 71 | 78 : 79 : 80 |          | 55 : 60 : 58 | 64 : 67 : 66 | 77 : 79 : 74 |
  --------------------------------------------            --------------------------------------------
 ```

+---

+The suitability of this procedure can easily be checked
+by executing the application
+but as well be understood theoretically:
+- Indices are still more or less adjacent even after randomisation - failures will be detected early.
+- Since small squares contain `LINE` numbers in any case,
+the probability for every number to appear on a distinct place
+is the same as with complete randomisation.

+---

+**Branch _master_** will contain only two small variations:
+Firstly, as a further performance improvement,
+small squares shall be handled in an order
+such that every following small square
+shall be neighboured to its predecessor.
+Secondly, since the previously described method
+allows different variations, one of these will be chosen by random
+to provide more (optical) variety to the user.